Snackhole/SnakeNotes/README.md

 It can take noticeably longer to save and open larger notebooks in gzip mode, due to the compression.

 ## Updates
 Updating SnakeNotes is as simple as deleting all files wherever you installed it *except* the `Configs` folder, and then extracting the contents of the latest release to the installation folder.
 Any shortcuts in place should resolve without issue to the updated version.
+If you are using the included interpreter, you likely must give it executable permissions after updating.

 The `Configs` folder should be left in place as it stores settings and contexts between uses of the app.